toml-lang/toml/toml.md

 ## Spec

 A TOML file must be a valid UTF-8 encoded Unicode document.
+Specifically this means that, should a file as a whole not form a well-formed code-unit sequence, the file must be rejected (preferably) or ill-formed byte sequences must be replaced with U+FFFD as per the Unicode spec.

 - TOML is case-sensitive.
 - Whitespace means tab (U+0009) or space (U+0020).